SuperRiley64/SuperRiley64/README.md

 I'm a software developer in the aerospace industry with interests in desktop applications, digital signal processing, systems programming, and machine learning.

-Outside of work I enjoy building synthesizers, emulators, and other programming projects just because they're fun.
+Outside of work, I enjoy building synthesizers, emulators, and other programming projects just because they're fun.

 ## Current Projects:
 🎸String Engine